Varadhuu/Varadhuu/README.md

 #### *What I'm Currently Exploring!*

-- *Currently learning Networking Systems, Cloud Computing, Cybersecurity and AIML.*
+- *Currently learning Data Science, Cloud Computing and AIML.*
 - *Building projects like **EduElevate**, **LibVault** and **cybernewsapp**.*
 - *Passionate about developing impactful AI & ML applications and Cybersecurity.*